Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Price?
 8€ on weekdays and 10€ on Saturdays and Sundays.

-This ice rink located next to Castel Sant Angelo in Piazza Adriana is the most spectacular of all the city's ice rinks.
-In my opinion, skating here is incomparable since we have an architectural jewel as a backdrop.
-In this article I explain the reasons why it is worth visiting Castel Sant Angelo so you can take the opportunity to pay it a visit.
+This ice rink located next to Castel Sant Angelo in Piazza Adriana is the most spectacular of all the ice rinks in the city.
+In my opinion, skating here is incomparable, as we have an architectural jewel as a backdrop.

 If you skate at the Castel Sant Angelo rink, don't forget to stop at the market and try the typical Italian sweets and mulled wine - you'll love it!